-10 surprising facts about Komodo dragons
+11 surprising facts about Komodo dragons

 1. Komodo dragons are originally from Australia

 While famous for being from the Indonesian island of Komodo and surrounding islands, the Komodo dragon started off in the Land Down Under.
-According to fossil records, Komodo dragons moved out of Australia and made their way to the Indonesian islands, arriving on the island of Flores around 900,000 years ago.
-LiveScience explains how this worked out:
+According to fossil records, Komodo dragons (Varanus komodoensis) moved out of Australia and made their way to the Indonesian islands, arriving on the island of Flores around 900,000 years ago, as LiveScience explains.

-"In the past, researchers had suggested the Komodo dragon (Varanus komodoensis) developed from a smaller ancestor isolated on the Indonesian islands, evolving its large size as a response to lack of competition from other predators or as a specialist hunter of pygmy elephants known as Stegodon.

-However, over the past three years, an international team of scientists unearthed numerous fossils from eastern Australia dated from 300,000 years ago to roughly 4 million years ago that they now know belong to the Komodo dragon.

-"When we compared these fossils to the bones of present-day Komodo dragons, they were identical," said researcher Scott Hocknull, a vertebrate paleontologist at the Queensland Museum in Australia.
-'Now we can say Australia was also the birthplace of the three-meter (10 foot) Komodo dragon,' Hocknull said."

-Palaeontology professor Tim Flannery of Macquarie University in Sydney notes that the Komodo dragon may have disappeared from Australia around 50,000 years ago, a disappearance that coincides with the arrival of humans to the continent.
+Paleontologist and environmentalist Tim Flannery, formerly of Macquarie University in Sydney, notes that the Komodo dragon may have disappeared from Australia around 50,000 years ago, a disappearance that coincides with the arrival of humans to the continent.
 It also has disappeared from all but a few isolated islands, and the species is now considered vulnerable to extinction.

 It's only recently that Komodo dragons were discovered to be venomous.
 (Photo: Luca Vaime/Shutterstock)

-For a long time, it was believed that a Komodo dragon's bite was so dangerous because of the massive number of bacteria thriving in its mouth.
+For a long time, it was believed that a Komodo dragon's bite was so dangerous because of the massive amount of bacteria thriving in its mouth.
 As a scavenger beast, its bite must be filled with the deadly microorganisms of rotting flesh and would infect and kill any victim.

 The truth, however, was discovered by Bryan Fry, a venom researcher at the University of Melbourne in Australia, who found that the Komodo dragon is indeed one of the few venomous lizards on the planet.
-It wasn't until 2009 that the decades-long myth of how Komodo dragons kill was finally slayed, and replaced with the truth, thanks in great part to Fry's research.
+It wasn't until 2009 that the decades-long myth of how Komodo dragons kill was finally replaced with the truth, thanks in great part to Fry's research.

 According to National Geographic, "The team found that the dragon's venom rapidly decreases blood pressure, expedites blood loss, and sends a victim into shock, rendering it too weak to fight.
 In the venom, some compounds that reduce blood pressure are as potent as those found in the word's most venomous snake, western Australia's inland Taipan."

-Unlike a snake, however, which injects venom into a victim through its sharp fangs, a Komodo dragon's venom seeps into large wounds it makes on an animal it attacks.
+Unlike a snake, however, which injects venom into a victim through its sharp fangs, a Komodo dragon's venom seeps into large wounds it makes on whatever unlucky animal it attacks.
 The animal may escape the grip of the dragon, but it won't escape the venom that will eventually bring it down.
 By then, the Komodo dragon will be not far behind, tracking down its fleeing victim with its keen sense of smell.

-3. Inspiration for 'King Kong'
+3. The inspiration for 'King Kong'

 Only reports of myth and mystery existed until explorers set off to confirm the existence of this fearsome prehistoric beast.
 (Photo: Ethan Daniels/Shutterstock)

-Note: Editor's note: This story has been updated with new information since it was first published in March 2017.